panifie/PingPong.jl/docs/src/engine/backtesting.md

 - MarketOrder: This order is executed at the best available price in the market.
 - LiquidationOrder: This order is similar to a MarketOrder, but its execution price might differ from the candle price.
-- ForcedOrder: This is a market order that is automatically triggered when manually closing a position.
+- ReduceOnlyOrder: This is a market order that is automatically triggered when manually closing a position.

 All of these behave in the same way, except for the LiquidationOrder.
-For example, a ForcedOrder is triggered when manually closing a position, as shown below:
+For example, a ReduceOnlyOrder is triggered when manually closing a position, as shown below:

 ```julia
 pong!(s, ai, Long(), now(), PositionClose())